freeserf/freeserf/HACKING.md

    use previous release tag as base (e.g. for 1.9.1 use 1.9 as base)
 2. Create release branch `release-X.Y`
 3. Apply any bugfixes for release
-4. Update version in `configure.ac`
+4. Update version in `CMakeLists.txt`
-5. Run `make distcheck`
-7. Commit and tag release (`vX.Y` or `vX.Y.Z`)
+5. Commit and tag release (`vX.Y` or `vX.Y.Z`)
-8. Push tag to Github and also upload source dist file to Github
+6. Push tag to Github and also upload source dist file to Github

-Also remember to check before release that

-* Windows build is ok